Wobblyyyy/Pathfinder2/docs/02_controllers.md

 perfectly fine. _As a brief aside, if you're using wpilib, you can use use `WPIPIDController` if you'd like._

+## Tuning your controller
+Unfortunately, there's no magic way to immediately tune a controller.
+Depending on what the controller is being used for, it'll have to be tuned differently.
+The most common controller application in Pathfinder (and the only application of the `Controller` interface that's required in order to have a robot capable of turning) is a "turn controller," which is, in essence, responsible for... well, making your robot turn.
+Crazy, I know.

+### Example: tuning a proportional turn controller
+We're going to use a `ProportionalController` here, because it's the simplest type of controller, meaning it'll be the most easy to explain.
+Before we actually start tuning anything, we'll need to learn how a proportional controller works.

 ## Further reading
 - [Open-loop controller](https://en.wikipedia.org/wiki/Open-loop_controller)
 - [PID controller](https://en.wikipedia.org/wiki/PID_controller)